Web Storage and Cookies

 The locally stored data consists of randomly generated strings, hashed data and timestamps.
 No personal information (name, email, …) is stored locally, neither in the session storage, nor the local storage.

-When the web-client is loaded, the following data is stored in the Web Storage:
+When the JavaScript SDK is loaded, the following data is stored in the Web Storage:

 refiner_bearer_tokenA temporary token issued by our backend servers to ensure correct communication between the client and the server.

-refiner_cookie_idA dynamically generated random identifier that is generated for each user the first time our web-client is loaded.
+refiner_cookie_idA dynamically generated random identifier that is generated for each user the first time our SDK is loaded.

 The identifier allows our backend servers to identify and recognise a website visitors.
 Recognizing website visitors across multiple session is required to keep track of which surveys a website user already responded to.